 Breslow, Emma.
 Shmooze and Chutzpah: A Comparative Analysis of Lexical Variation Across Ethnoreligious Identities.
 Paper presented at the 52nd New Ways of Analyzing Variation.
 Miami, November 7–9, 2024.

 This project seeks to expand documentation of ethnobotanical knowledge in Woleaian, a Chuukic language spoken on the islands of Eauripik and Woleai in the Federated States of Micronesia.
-In particular, I am analyzing patterns in the naming and usage of roughly 110 plants.
-The data for this project was collected without being able to travel to Micronesia, and therefore involved the development of methods for doing ethnobotanical linguistic research remotely.
+In particular, I analyze patterns in the naming and usage of roughly 110 plants.
+This project works with diasporic members of the Woleaian community located in Honolulu, and therefore develops methods for plant name documentation in diaspora.

 Breslow, Emma.
 Botanical Naming Strategies in Woleaian: A Remote Methods Analysis.
 Paper presented at the Language Documentation and Archiving Conference 2024.
 Berlin (Attended Online), September 4–6, 2024.